harirathod/image-manipulator/README.md

 The python script 'image_manipulator.py' provides functions for processing images, using OpenCV and NumPy.

 In its current state, it can:
-  - Convert images to greyscale
+  - Convert images to greyscale and sepia
   - Display images in windows
   - Save images to file